aleph-im/aleph-docs/docs/nodes/compute/installation/debian-12.md

 (don't forget to replace `enp0s1` with the name of your default network interface).

-#### Domain Name Servers
+#### Domain Name Servers (optional)

+The DNS server used by the VM are detected automatically and doesn't need to be set manually.

-You can configure the DNS resolver manually by using one of the following options:
+But you can set the DNS resolver used for automatic detection  manually by using one of the following options:

 ```
 ALEPH_VM_DNS_RESOLUTION=resolvectl